HSBC alleges Zenrock sought multiple loans for same oil cargo - court document

 HSBC filed a court application on Monday to place Zenrock Commodities under judicial management, where a court appoints an independent manager to run the affairs of a financially distressed company in the place of existing management.

-The case will be heard in Singapore's High Court on Friday, according to the Supreme Court's website.
+The case was scheduled to be heard in Singapore's High Court on Friday, according to the Supreme Court's website.

+Late last month, Zenrock issued a statement to reassure clients that it was not under financial duress after global oil and fuel prices slumped.

 Zenrock Commodities owed HSBC close to $49 million while its total debt to institutional lenders stands at around $165 million, HSBC said.

-HSBC and its law firm Shook Lin & Bok did not immediately respond to requests for comments.
+HSBC declined to comment.
+Its law firm Shook Lin & Bok did not respond to a request for comment.

+When asked if the Singapore Police Force could confirm that they have received a report from HSBC against Zenrock, a police spokeswoman said in an email that it was "inappropriate" for them to comment on this matter.

 Zenrock is the latest Singapore-based commodities trading firm whose finances have come under scrutiny as the collapse in global oil prices amid a slump in consumption due to the coronavirus pandemic ripples through the sector.